 Once the San Juan River Basin in New Mexico Navajo Nation Water Rights Settlement Agreement has been executed, and upon completion of the Joint Hydrographic Report and subsequent applicable paragraphs in the Supplemental Partial Final Judgment and Decree, the permits and licenses for the diversion and use of water pursuant to New Mexico State Engineer File Nos.
-2472, 2807 and 2875 for uses of water at the Shiprock Helium Plant and Shiprock Mill shall be cancelled, 6 This 770 acre-foot depletion is allowed under the 3,000 acre-foot minor depletion account allowed for through ESA
+2472, 2807 and 2875 for uses of water at the Shiprock Helium Plant and Shiprock Mill shall be cancelled, and no water rights shall be adjudicated for said permits and licenses.

-(section 7) consultation under the SJRBRIP.
+6 This 770 acre-foot depletion is allowed under the 3,000 acre-foot minor depletion account allowed for through ESA (section 7) consultation under the SJRBRIP.

-This 25,100 acre-feet is imported from the Dolores River Basin and consumed in the Basin.
+7 This 25,100 acre-feet is imported from the Dolores River Basin and consumed in the Basin.

-The proposed diversion is a variable amount up to 12,000 AFY.
+6 The proposed diversion is a variable amount up to 12,000 AFY.
 The maximum new diversion will depend on the available water in that year.
 The Nation, as a member of the Hydrology Committee, will introduce for the Hydrology Committee's consideration, a method to calculate available water.
 The sum of this diversion and the remaining water Jicarilla Settlement Act water supply will not exceed 16,530 AFY.

-530.6 acre-feet of the storage right and the 2 cfs and the 3.5 cfs are included in the environmental baseline for recent ESA consultations.
+9 530.6 acre-feet of the storage right and the 2 cfs and the 3.5 cfs are included in the environmental baseline for recent ESA consultations.